AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Troubleshooting/ExtruderSkips-5.png)

 - If it occurs mainly on the first layer, ensure that you are not printing with [too much squish]((#first-layer-squish)) or with too much first layer flow.
+- **Use a reverse bowden tube** with direct drive, and ensure that there is not too much resistance coming from the spool.
+Reverse bowden tubes prevent fast toolhead movements from yanking the filament, and ensure the filament is fed smoothly and consistently.
+    - Use a 3mm inner diameter tube.
+1.9mm/2mm ID tubes are more restrictive.
+    - Ensure that you don't have any kinks in the reverse bowden tube.
+    - Ensure that your spool is not catching on anything as it rotates.
+    - If you are pulling from a dry box, try without.
+- For Voron direct drive toolheads, ensure that you have the short piece of PTFE tubing installed between the clockwork and the hotend.
+    - Make sure it is not too long or too short.
+You should trim it down until it just fits without compressing the tube.
 - Ensure that your hotend fan is running and is not stopping/starting during printing from a wiring issue.
     - Also ensure that your hotend fan is running at 100%.
 Some vendor githubs have the `[heater_fan hotend_fan]`'s `max_power` setting at 0.4 (40%) for some reason.
 - Ensure that your hotend thermistor is correct in your config.
     - **(!)
 If you use an NTC100K B3950 thermistor, please see [this](https://discord.com/channels/460117602945990666/461133450636951552/896057891264561152).**
 - Ensure that your retraction distance is not too high.
     - The default Cura profile uses a high retraction distance, as it is still set up for bowden.
 You should generally use a maximum of 1mm for direct drive.
 - With the latch open, try extruding by hand. **It should be easy.** If there is much resistance, figure out where it is coming from.
+Here are some things to try:
     - You may need to drill out the filament path in the printed parts, sometimes they can sag.
     - Your nozzle may be partially clogged.
         - See if extruded plastic is shooting out to the side instead of straight down when extruding in mid-air.